doshky/doshky.com/_pages/welcome.md

 ---
 title: Welcome
-subheading: Welcome To My Place And
+subheading: "Welcome To My Place, It’s "
 heading: "Nice To Have You Here! "
 text:
   - Welcome to my world!
 My name is Diana Pavlova /Doshky/.
 Doshky is my